aws-samples/serverless-full-stack-webapp-starter-kit/README.md

 ## Overview
 Here is the architecture of this kit.
 We use:

-* [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), a serverless scalable NoSQL for database
+* [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), a serverless scalable NoSQL database
 * [Amazon API Gateway HTTP API](https://aws.amazon.com/api-gateway/) + [AWS Lambda](https://aws.amazon.com/lambda/) to build serverless API endpoint ([`serverless-express`](https://github.com/vendia/serverless-express))
 * [Amazon CloudFront](https://aws.amazon.com/cloudfront/) + [S3](https://aws.amazon.com/s3/) to distribute frontend assets (React.js, Amplify libraries, MUI)
 * [Amazon Cognito](https://aws.amazon.com/cognito/) for authentication.
 By default, you can sign in/up by email, but you can federate with other OIDC providers such as Google, Facebook, and more with a little modification.